La Pedrera, Barcelona: Change of ownership

 The new owners divided the first floor facing Carrer de Provença into five apartments instead of the original two.
 In 1953, they commissioned Francisco Juan Barba Corsini to convert 13 rubbish-filled attic laundry rooms to street-facing apartments, leaving a communal hallway on the side facing the courtyards.
 Some of these two or three room apartments had a loft and were designed and furnished in a typical early 1950s style using brick, ceramic and wood.
 Items of furniture, such as the Pedrera chair, were reminiscent of Eero Saarinen's work.

 The insurance company Northern took over the main floor in 1966.
 By then, Casa Milà had housed a bingo hall, an academy and the offices of Cementos Molins and Inoxcrom among others.
 Maintenance costs were high and the owners had allowed the building to become dilapidated, causing stones to loosen in 1971.
 Josep Anton Comas made some emergency repairs, especially to the paintings in the courtyards, while respecting the original design.

+The building was later acquired by the Caixa Catalunya bank.
+When Caixa Catalunya ceased trading independently as a bank in 2010 and merged with two other savings banks, they formed a not-for-profit foundation to operate the building.